Akhilesh1621/Grdient-Generator/README.md

 # Grdient-Generator
 lazy coding part-1
-Background Gradient Generator is fun project. its for killling time.
+Background Gradient Generator is fun project, its for killling time.